Flyer of the dusk

 One of the first things you see as you enter the gallery is a life-sized model of Frémont dressed in uniform with a presentation sword in his hands.
 The actual sword is displayed nearby.
 Frémont’s presentation sword and scabbard are described on one of the display boards.
 Photos show close ups of the hilt with a snake twisting around its length and a small map of Oregon on top of a rounded section.
 A gold wash coats most of the scabbard and hilt.
 Another case displays his presentation revolver.
 It is a .44 caliber 6-shot Colt Dragoon.

 In the 1840’s there were few plant collections with specimens collected in western North America.
 Though many specimens were lost en route, Frémont’s expeditions collected 32 plants new to science.
 He studied botany in college and documented vegetation and land features on the trips.
 At least 23 of the new species discovered on the trip contain “Frémont” as part of their name.
-Frémont cottonwood, Populus deltoids Fremont, is one example.
+For example, Frémont cottonwood, Populus deltoids Fremont, is named after him.
 The exhibit shows examples of some of the preserved plants in part of the display.

 John C. Frémont was born in 1813 in Savannah, Georgia.
 He had a tough life right from the very start.
 His mother, Mrs. Anne Beverley Whiting Pryor, left her husband since she had fallen in love with her tutor, Louis-Rene ‘Charles’ Frémon.
 John was the product of that affair.
 Anne and Charles tried to marry but were denied a license by the state.
 The couple had two more children but John’s father died when he was five years old.

-The family moved to Charleston, South Carolina.
+Consequently, the family moved to Charleston, South Carolina.
 John was a bright student and he won scholarships that helped him advance in his education.
 He entered the College of Charleston and continued to do well academically.
-He took a leave to help care for his mother and siblings and due to that decision, was expelled for “incorrigible negligence”.
+John took a leave to help care for his mother and siblings and due to that decision, was expelled for “incorrigible negligence”.
 He worked as a mathematics teacher and went on to become a mathematics instructor for the military.
-He was the protégé of United States diplomat Joel Poinsett, who helped him get the position.
+John was the protégé of United States diplomat Joel Poinsett, who helped him get the position.

 He was commissioned as a second lieutenant in the U.S. Corps of Topographical Engineers in 1838.
 He was mentored by Joseph Nicollet who referred to him as “Frémont” instead of Frémon so he adopted that name in 1840.
 He led five expeditions over a 12 year period beginning in 1842.